 People now would not respond to the usual marketing messaging because they cannot use the products in the same way.

 Wedding guest outfits?
 Vacation collection?
 People don’t need a reminder that they’re missing on all those experiences.
 Tone-deaf marketing in times of coronavirus is a huge repeller.
 One survey among Americans found that 71% of people would never shop again from a brand that puts profit over people during this crisis.
-Brands that find a way to adjust their messaging to stay-at-home realities are the ones managing to not burn bridges.
+Consumer sentiment lies with those brands that find a way to adjust their messaging to stay-at-home realities.

 Many fashion brands switched to promoting their loungewear ranges under “stay comfy” and “work from home outfits” taglines.
 Zalando is only one example of a brand that was quick to put up a whole new #WeStayAtHome category on its website, covering #staycozy and #stayactive.

 Unfortunately, products that cannot be useful under lockdown will suffer in sales.
+Consumer spending is down and luxuries will suffer.
 If you cannot adjust your messaging and repurpose your products to be relevant, all you can do is wait and not alienate your customers.

 Here are some of the visible shifts in consumer preferences that will influence purchasing decisions long after quarantine is lifted.
 If you’re looking for new product ideas to develop, maybe these will help.